jogold/cloudstructs/src/toolkit-cleaner/README.md

 and removes unused S3 and ECR assets from your CDK Toolkit.
 The state machine outputs the number of deleted assets and the total reclaimed size in bytes.

 The running frequency can be customized using the `schedule` prop.
+You can also choose to only run the Step Function manually by passing `scheduleEnabled: false`.

 By default all unused assets are removed.
 If you wish to retain assets that were created recently, specify the `retainAssetsNewerThan` prop: